Welcome!

 Suprise Novelist

 Another one of my “virtual” friends (someone I got to know through Twitter) had me over for a visit today.
-Actually, she invited me to guest blog about how I got started writing: Thank you, Nancy, for inviting me to guest … Continue reading
+Actually, she invited me to guest blog about how I got started writing.
+Here’s what I told her: Thank you, … Continue reading

 The Honeymoon is Over!